spatie/ray/docs/usage/javascript.md

 ![screenshot](/docs/ray/v1/images/notification.jpg)

 > Note: The JS ray client does not support getting the caller of a function, pausing execution, performance and memory measurements, or halting the JS process.
-There's also no current support for showing the origin of the js request, althrough we hope to add that in soon.
+There's also no current support for showing the origin of the js request, although we hope to add that in soon.